ashu1230/Coding-Ninjas-Python-Solution/README.md

 # Coding Ninjas Python Solution

-coding ninjas python for beginners questions and answers
+Coding ninjas python for beginners questions and answers

+With Code